haeiven/ph-enhanced/README.md

-# This is a reupload, since Wolvindra stopped the developpment, I will try to make it updated by the community
+# This is a reupload, since Wolvindra stopped the developpment, this is him latest updated version.

 # Wolvin's - Prop Hunt: ENHANCED v.15 Rev. I